 He said each time they go to prison on drug-related charges they are "destabilised", lose their housing and are put at risk of further harms.

 He added that the criminal justice system was often used as a "mopping-up service" for people who had significant mental health difficulties but could not access mental health support.

 2. Safe consumption rooms

-It is almost three years since Glasgow City Council first proposed allowing users to take their own drugs under the supervision of medical staff at a special facility in the city.
+It is now more than three years since Glasgow City Council first proposed allowing users to take their own drugs under the supervision of medical staff at a special facility in the city.

 The idea is to encourage users who inject heroin or cocaine on Glasgow's streets to enter a safe and clean environment.